stopiccot/OpenSubdiv/documentation/glpainttest.rst

 .. parsed-literal::
    :class: codefhead

-   **paintTest**
+   **glPaintTest**
    [**-f**]
    *objfile(s)*

 DESCRIPTION
 ===========

-``ptexViewer`` is a stand-alone application that showcases advanced HDR shading with color, displacement, occlusion and specular ptex maps.
-Multiple controls are available to experiment with the algorithms.
+``glPaintTest`` is a small stand-alone application showing the potential of using GPU limit tessellation for painting and sculpting applications.

 .. image:: images/painttest.jpg
    :width: 400px